fivestars-os/aladdin/README.md

     $ aladdin config set config_repo git@github.com:{git_account}/{repo}.git

+NOTE:

+When doing bootstrapping, initial setup or when developing on the aladdin codebase itself it might be useful to be able to point aladdin to a config on the local development environment (ie not yet in source control).
+This can be done by setting the `ALADDIN_DEV=true` environment variable and by setting the `config_dir` setting (`aladdin config set config_dir /path/to/your/config`).

 ### Manage configuration
 #### Software dependencies
 aladdin installs software it needs like helm, jq, aws cli etc.